-At EIS, students and teachers believe that "teaching and learning promote the understanding and practice of academic honesty (IBO, 2014, p.
-4).
-To this end, "the principle of academic honesty should be viewed positively by the entire school community and become a natural part of academic study, remaining with the IB student throughout his or her education and beyond," (IBO, 2014, p.1).
-At EIS, our emphasis on the development of the Approaches to Learning inculcates a personal ethos of integrity and honesty within all members of the community.
+At EIS, students and teachers believe that "academic integrity must be part of the teaching and learning process and an aspiration of the entire school community.
+(Academic integrity policy, 2023, p.7).
+To this end, academic integrity is a principle that fosters students to" continue their future life, whether in higher education or in the workplace" ethically.
+(Academic integrity policy, 2023, p.3) At EIS, our emphasis on the development of the Approaches to Learning inculcates a personal ethos of integrity and honesty within all members of the community.
 At EIS, our goal is to have IB Learner Profile traits and academic honesty woven together through all aspects of learning.
 In particular developing students who are 'principled' learners, displaying a clear understanding and consistent approach to undertaking academic work.